eitansuez/spring-petclinic-istio/docs/api.md

 === "External"

     ```shell
-    curl -X POST -H 'Content-Type: application/json' \
+    curl -v -X POST -H 'Content-Type: application/json' \
       http://$LB_IP/api/customer/owners/1/pets \
       -d '{ "name": "Sir Hiss", "typeId": 4, "birthDate": "2020-01-01" }'
     ```

 This can also be performed directly from the UI.

 ### The Visits service